 The only items that are essential for a great recipe are the fish, flour, egg, beer (or other liquid) and oil for frying.

-- Fish– I like cod, but any white fish will do.
-I would suggest something a with a little bit of thickness so it is hearty enough to hold the crunchy batter.
+- Fish– I like cod, but any white fish will do, like catfish, haddock or walleye.
+I would suggest something with a little bit of thickness so it is hearty enough to hold the crunchy batter.

-- Flour– Both for the batter and to toss the fish before battering, which helps to hold the better on while frying.
+- Flour– Both for the batter and to toss the fish before battering, which helps to hold the batter on while frying.

 - Baking soda– Helps it get crispy and a little puffy, making the perfect fish fry.